HTTP-RPC/Kilo/README.md

     {{variable:modifier1:modifier2:modifier3=argument:...}}

 Modifiers are used to transform the variable's representation before it is written to the output stream; for example, to apply an escape sequence.
-Modifiers are invoked from left to right in the order in which they are specified.
+Modifiers are invoked from left to right, in the order in which they are specified.

-HTTP-RPC provides the following modifiers by default:
+HTTP-RPC provides the following set of standard modifiers:

 * `format` - applies a format string, such as `%.2f`
 * `^url` - applies URL encoding to a value